 A general rule is to select a lighter frame for casual or simple art and choose a darker frame for more elegant or formal pieces.

-As you can see the black frame around this coastal print is just a tad too harsh, especially with the colours of the print being so bold and vibrant this is where your focus should be, not the frame.
-The white frame on the other hand doesn't draw any focus away from what makes this print beautiful!
-The frame is light and compliments the white wooden dining chair and the white framed windows.
-Coastal pieces tend to feel peaceful and tranquil and most of the time the main colour featured are blues, white just tends to work best with this type of print, alternatively oak works just as well!
+As you can see the black frame around this boho/coastal print is just a tad too harsh, especially with the colours of the print being neutral and soft this is where your focus should be, not the frame.
+The oak frame on the other hand doesn't draw any focus away from what makes this print beautiful!
+The frame is light and compliments the wooden chairs and wall unit..
+Coastal pieces tend to feel peaceful and tranquil and most of the time the colours featured are neutral, earthy tones and so a lighter frame just tends to work best with this type of print, alternatively white works just as well!

-Its just shows how the correct frame colour can compliment a piece or when done incorrectly can be a distraction from the artwork itself:
+It just shows how the correct frame colour can compliment a piece, but when done incorrectly can be a distraction from the artwork itself:

 Another factor you will need to consider is whether the frame colour works with your decor. if you have accents of black in your space, a black framed print would fit in seamlessly.
 Similarly if you have a coastal feel with lots of natural colours and textures, then the oak could be the way to go!
 And sometimes you can integrate any of the three colour options into your space, it is all dependant on the style you are trying to achieve.